 What happened to the world's largest painting?
 Kansas City artist Daniel MacMorris helped the Museum and Memorial acquire the Panthéon de la Guerre in 1956.
 He then cut and pasted sections from the huge canvas, rearranged them, painted in new individuals and fit the newly configured composition to the north wall of Memory Hall, where it remains today.
 The exhibition explores the vast fragments left behind by MacMorris – the majority having never been seen in public since the Panthéon's last showing in its entirety in 1940.

 The Second Battlefield: Nurses in the First World War

 This exhibition of predominantly French WWI artwork aligns with the quasi-myths of wartime nursing as described by author Christine Hallett: the courageous voluntary aid detachment, the romantic nurse and the “nurse-as-heroine.”
 On loan from the Spencer Museum of Art, University of Kansas.

 Many thought World War I would be over in days, surely by Christmas.
 To many, Christmas was a time of peace and goodwill towards others, the Celebration of the Prince of Peace.
 Each cause was just.
 God was on their side, but the war was not over by Christmas.
 Included with Museum and Memorial admission and free for members.

 Canadian War Posters

-The Museum’s extensive collection of colorful Canadian war posters share the social and political messages that spread throughout Canada from 1914-1919.
+The Museum and Memorial’s extensive collection of colorful Canadian war posters share the social and political messages that spread throughout Canada from 1914-1919.